skip to Main Content

 ADAS Certification

-ADAS provides a licence to those who can establish that they have been assessed by an Accredited Training Establishment (ATE) as successfully meeting the competency requirements of the relevant Australian/New Zealand Standards.
-Once a student has successfully demonstrated competency to the required standard/s, the ATE will recommend them to be certified at the appropriate level under the ADAS scheme.
+ADAS provides a licence to those who have been assessed by an Accredited Training Establishment (ATE) as successfully meeting the competency requirements of the relevant Australian/New Zealand Standards.

 An ADAS licence is only valid while certificate holders undertake their work in accordance with appropriate legislation and operational standards.